Our Kids and the Colorado Drunk Driving Culture.

 MADD and CSP decided to begin hosting workshops that are aimed at teaching parents how to educate their children on the dangers of underage drinking as well as underage drinking and driving.
 The program was termed the Power of Parents workshop and sought to give parents the tools that are needed to educate their children responsibly.

 The workshops also largely focused on teaching parents how to encourage their children to never get in the car with a drunk driver.
 While the workshops did focus on how to educate kids on not being the drunk driver themselves, the focus was firmly placed on how creating a culture of no-acceptance toward the behavior of drunk driving in others can significantly alter the landscape of drunk driving in general.

-MADD operates within a determination to eradicate drunk driving completely, stating that drunk driving is the number 1 cause of death on U.S. roadways, and citing the fact that there are 300,000 drunk driving related incident occurring every day.
+MADD operates within a determination to eradicate drunk driving completely, stating that drunk driving is the number 1 cause of death on U.S. roadways, and citing the fact that there is 300,000 drunk driving-related incident occurring every day.

 During, and after, the workshops, the attending parents were asked to participate in a survey about how they interact with their children at home when it comes to talking about drunk driving.

 The survey showed that most parents are already in discussions with their children about the dangers of getting into a car with a drunk driver.
 However, what was interesting was that most parents then admitted that they were, at times, sending hypocritical or bad impressions to their children because of their own behaviors.

 These mixed messages are easy to pinpoint when you consider that 43% of the parents who stated that they cautioned their children against getting into a vehicle with a drunk driver also said that they would (and do) drive their children around after they have consumed one or two alcoholic beverages themselves.